-A portion of this course will be conducted online; including lecture highlights, blackboard readings, assignments, and quizzes.
-As a result, it is imperative that you plan to have regular access to reliable internet.
+Because this course will be conducted online; including lectures, blackboard readings, assignments, and quizzes, it is imperative that you plan to have regular access to reliable internet.
 I would recommend that you NOT PLAN ON ONLY UTILIZING YOUR PHONE for this course, a computer of some sort is strongly recommended.
-In the event of another shutdown (due to COVID-19) the course will transition to a fully online course.
+If this is a problem for you please contact me as soon as possible as there are methods available to eliminate this barrier.